7,N,N-TMT: Pharmacodynamics

-7,N,N-trimethyltryptamine (7,N,N-TMT), also known as 7-methyl-DMT, is a tryptamine derivative which acts as an agonist of 5-HT_{2} receptors.
+7-TMT acts as an agonist of 5-HT_{2} receptors.
 In animal tests, both 7-TMT and its 5-methoxy derivative 5-MeO-7-TMT produced behavioural responses similar to those of psychedelic drugs such as DMT, but the larger 7-ethyl and 7-bromo derivatives of DMT did not produce psychedelic responses despite having higher 5-HT_{2} receptor affinity in vitro (cf. DOBU, DOAM).
 7-TMT also weakly inhibits reuptake of serotonin but with little effect on dopamine or noradrenaline reuptake.